These same reasons also provide a car with more lateral grip so they can maintain higher cornering speeds.

 For example, Jorge Lorenzo scored pole with his Yamaha at Phillip Island in 2013 with a lap time of 1:27.899 yet the outright Island lap record belongs to Simon Wills in a Reynard 94D at a massive 3.7 seconds faster.

-Again we contacted Jeromy Moore — former Craig Lowndes race engineer and now with the Porsche world endurance champions — for a scientific explanation.
+Again we contacted Jeromy Moore — a former Craig Lowndes race engineer, Porsche world endurance champion engineer and now chief engineer at Triple Eight Race Engineering — for a scientific explanation.

 “This is a big generalisation of course and you can find exceptions where, for example, a superbike can corner better than a family wagon.